 Data

-Scanned license plates
+Scanned number plates

 National Parking Register (NPR)